suchipi/fs-remote/README.md

   const createClient = require("fs-remote/createClient");
   ```

-  * Otherwise, you can use a script tag and find `createClient` on the global `fsRemote` varaible:
+  * Otherwise, you can use a script tag and find `createClient` on the global `fsRemote` variable:

   ```html
   <script src="https://unpkg.com/fs-remote@0.1.9/dist/umd.js"></script>